yamcs/yamcs/docs/server-manual/programs/yamcsadmin_backup.rst

     Directory where to restore the backup.

+.. option:: --pid <PID>

+    This option is only valid for the ``create`` command.

+    Specify the program identifier of the Yamcs server to attach to.
+If there is only one server running, use of this option is unnecessary.

 .. option:: --host <HOST:PORT>

     This option is only valid for the ``create`` command.

-    Perform a hot backup.
-This allows to take a consistent backup while Yamcs is running.
-Backup are currently triggered using a JMX operation.
+    Perform a hot backup using a remote JMX operation.

 .. option:: --keep <N>